-The deadline for applying for a disaster loan for economic injury is 9 months after the day the emergency is declared.
-The SBA may elect to issue extensions, though.
+The deadline for applying for a disaster loan for economic injury is June 30, 2020.
 Any extensions or changes will be listed on the SBA’s website.

-There are required documents you’ll need to add to your application.
+There are required documents you’ll need for your application.

 All required documentation included with your application needs to be complete and accurate.
-It also needs to be signed by each principal owning 20% or more of the business.
-These principal signatures need to be collected once each for any owner who has more than a 50% ownership in the business and any affiliate businesses.
+The applicant must provide personal information for each principal owning 20% or more of the business.

 The required documents include: